 Goal 7 - Access to affordable, reliable, sustainable and modern energy can be catalyzed bytourism's innovation for cost incentive.

 Goal 8 - Sustained, inclusive & sustainable economic growth, full & productive employment especially in SMEs as a source of innovation.

 Goal 11 - Inclusive, safe, resilient and sustainable settlements

 Goal 12 - Sustainable consumption and production patterns

-Goal 15 - Peace and Justice: Innovation and regeneration of infrastrcture and industry are vital to post-conflict situations for socio-economic growth.
+Goal 15 - Peace & Justice: Innovation & regeneration of infrastructure and industry are vital to post-conflict situations for growth.